 Quality of agreement: Mediation results in better agreements.
 One of the worst features of conventionally resolved divorce is the high rate of failure of settlements.
 It is estimated that half of all conventional settlements are the subject of litigation within two years of the divorce.
 This suggests that many people do not feel committed to the contracts they negotiate under the duress of litigation.
-Because couples who mediate reach real agreement rather than just grudging trade-offs mediated divorces have a much higher rate of compliance and a much lower rate of “post-judgment” litigation– usually less than five per cent.
+Because couples who mediate reach real agreement rather than just grudging trade-offs, mediated divorces have a much higher rate of compliance and a much lower rate of “post-judgment” litigation – usually less than 5%.

 Quality of communication: Mediated divorce improves the chances that the couple will be able to cooperate around the children after the divorce is over.
 Mediation, unlike conventional divorce, not only encourages but requires the couple to learn new ways to communicate about child related issues.
 In mediation the couple learns to manage such issues with respectful and cordial behavior.
-It creates a business like partnership to solve problems and help the children adapt to divorce.
-In conventional divorce the lawyers do the talking and the partners do not communicate directly.
-So when the divorce is over and the lawyers disappear the couple is left with a vacuum of communication.
-It is no surprise that so many end up back in court.
+It creates a business-like partnership to solve problems and help the children adapt to divorce.
+In conventional divorce, the lawyers do the talking and the partners do not communicate directly.
+So, when the divorce is over and the lawyers disappear, the couple is left with a vacuum of communication.
+It is no surprise that so many couples end up back in court.

 What if I think he/she is hiding assets?

 Mediators often recruit the services of expert accountants, appraisers and actuaries to help establish what the assets are and what they are worth.
 Many mediators are themselves experienced divorce lawyers and have extensive experience in evaluating complex economic issues.
-Mediation, well done, can provide the same level of security that the truth has been revealed as can conventional adversary divorce.
+Mediation, if done well, can provide the same level of security that the truth has been revealed as conventional adversary divorce.

 Mediation vs. Conventional Divorce?

-In a Conventional Divorce, spouses hire adversarial lawyers to represent them.
+In a conventional divorce, spouses hire adversarial lawyers to represent them.
 Each attorney works doggedly to promote the interests of their client without regard for emotional or financial cost.
 They spend between one and five years preparing for a public battle in the courtroom over the children, finances, and property which will be heard and decided by a judge.
-That’s an illusion.
+That is an illusion.
 Just before the trial date, almost all divorces are settled but at great expense to the couple, both financially and emotionally.